qkfang/legoai.web/blog/2025-03-25-microsoft-mvp-summit-2025-day-1.md

 tags: [microsoft,community,mvp]
 ---

-Day 1 @ Microsoft MVP Summit ✨ Just look at all the amazing hashtag#APAC MVPs in the group photo! 🌏 The energy, passion, and talent captured in that moment are simply unforgettable – celebration of community and innovation. 💫
+Day 1 @ Microsoft MVP Summit ✨ Just look at all the amazing APAC MVPs in the group photo! 🌏 The energy, passion, and talent captured in that moment are simply unforgettable – celebration of community and innovation. 💫

 And speaking of style and flair, don't miss the Insight MVPs rocking those fuchsia-infused shoes! 👟 We're striking a pose right in front of the iconic granite Microsoft logo – the perfect blend of fashion, tech, and pride. 📸